 As always, I plan my maps through rough handdrawn scribbles with coloured pencils, and Zafarnia was no different.
 It took at least fifteen tries until I drew something I was happy with.
 Slowly, this sketch would be transformed digitally into a new map, which would eventually be finalised.
 There, I could start the process of adding stations.

-I was quite happy with the new design, it may have its flaws but it looks quite striking.
-Besides, dark mode on apps has become popular, and graphic design software tends to default using a dark interface.
-The typeface I initially chose was something I was not 100% happy with, and I made the decision to change to classic Helvetica for the current version of the map.
-It gives the diagram a little more class (and New York doesn't own Helvetica!)
+I was quite pleased with the new design, it may have its flaws but it looks quite striking.
+Besides, dark mode on apps has become popular, and a lot of software these days tends to default using a dark interface.
+The typeface I initially chose for the map, 'Transport' (used on the UK's road signs and the London Borough of Hackney's street signs) was something I was not 100% happy with, and I made the decision to change to classic Helvetica for Version 2.
+It gives the diagram a little more class.
+New York doesn't own Helvetica!

 With most of the stations in central St. Jacques being filled in early on in the maps existence, my current friends tend to find themselves outside of the centre.
 True, there are tons of great locations outside of central London, in fact I tend to avoid central London when I can except for work, too full of tourists.
 There is nonetheless an expectation that people want to be in the centre of the city!
 I have had complaints from people that their stations were right near the end of the line, in Zone 5, where they should have been in Zone 1 – in fact many close friends currently find themselves in zone 4 or 5.